gippoo/animecolorizer/README.md

 Final training loss: 0.0477<br/>
 Final validation loss: 0.0591

-Loss did not seem to have fully converged.
+Loss did not seem to have fully converged upon training completion.

 **6. Applying the Model to New Images**